dhasterok/LaserMapExplorer/docs/source/basics.rst

 * center, plot viewer tabs for single plots, multiple plots, and a quick view of all fields
 * bottom, tabs for notes, selected filters, and profile plots

 Once LaME starts, you will need to load a directory, either from the file menu or toolbar ( |icon-add-directory| ).
 You can load a directory with a single sample or a directory with multiple samples, each in their own subdirectory.
-See `import formats`_ for file specifications that LaME can handle.
+See import formats :doc:`import` for file specifications that LaME can handle.

 .. figure:: _static/screenshots/LaME_Initial_Window.png
     :align: center